mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 THIS DEPENDS ON WHAT THE CONCEPTION OF ABSTRACTION IS HERE

 #### Observations on abstract / concrete dimensions in my data - MERGE WITH BELOW - OR BE CLEAR HOW DIFFERENT DATA / ANALYSIS

-Rapping previous examples... concrete ? my reluctance to design for abstract concepts,
+Rapping previous examples in vignettes. etc.

+**Addressing utility for participants**

+In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

+Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.

-Despite this, in terms of participant experiences, it is clear from this chapters findings that learners _are_ shifting between LOA without explicit in the process of the use of and contribution to this learning design.
+In terms of participant experiences, it is clear from this chapters findings that learners _are_ shifting between LOA without explicit in the process of the use of and contribution to this learning design.

+The last chapter outlined the potential of GDP concepts, especially used within playtesting, to support these participant shifts in perspective.

 Participant perspectives shift between the wider goal of making an engaging game for a real and imagined audience to a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.

-This chapter has outlined the potential of GDP concepts, especially used within playtesting, to support these participant shifts in perspective.
+Reflections in progression of design in P4 showed my reluctance to lead with abstract concepts, and even in integrating them into the learning.map and documentation.

+**Addressing utility for designers / teachers**

+My reflections /data support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.

+Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
+According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.

 In this context I judged the imposition of an additional goal of understanding abstract curricular concepts as potentially counter productive to the overall aim of acculturation to game making tools and processes and developing an inclusive idioculture.

 I had a reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.
 My concern also reflected potential disorientation and reduced experiences of agency from imposed shifts of focus rather than self-initiated ones.
 I also propose that to further research to would be needed to justify the utility take the time to interrupt flow to explicitly teach abstraction, and abstract CT concepts, apart from if understanding of such concepts are required by curriculum constraints.

-On the other hand, my reflections support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.
-Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
-According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.

-Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.

-In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].
+This question raises issues of how much CT is actually something that is explicitly taught or something which is picked up an embedded skill through a more bricolage approach.
+As, the summary of the literature review paints a very mixed picture in terms of the value of the more abstract concepts of CT this steers us towards a no to the value of explicit teaching.

+**Addressing utility/ findings for researchers and the field**

+It's in the following section

 ### How my research contributes in this area - particularly in the conception of different pedagogies.